 4 | bilateral | all over groin, abdominal and into low back | pain at rest and at night, cannot train or run |

-In general, management of this injury requires a careful balance of rest from activities such as running, combined with exercise to improve the strength of the adductor muscles and other muscles around the pelvis.
+In general, managing this injury requires a careful balance of rest from activities such as running and exercise to improve the strength of the adductor muscles and other muscles around the pelvis.

 Is there any evidence for the treatment of osteitis pubis?

 Yes, several studies show effectiveness.
-In particular, one study with football players showed that those who received a staged rehabilitation program returned to football within four months, compared to 8 months in the other group.
-Additionally, those players who received staged rehabilitation had no recurrence of symptoms on a one-year follow-up.
+For example, one study with football players showed that those who received a staged rehabilitation program returned to football within four months, compared to eight months in the other group.
+In addition, those players who received staged rehabilitation had no recurrence of symptoms on a one-year follow-up.

 Osteitis pubis exercises: what are the principles?